 Leadership Overview

-Japan External Trade Organization has 7 executives leading key functions including strategy, finance, and technology.
+Japan External Trade Organization has 7 executives leading key functions including strategy, global trade, technology, finance, and regional operations.

 Leadership Roles at Japan External Trade Organization